kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 Lambda reacts on events and performs actions.
 For example a file uploaded to S3 bucket, lambda is triggered and it create thumbnails of images that were uploaded.

+Lambda encrypts variables by default, by they will be visible for everyone who has access to console.
+If you want to prevent seeing the variables, you need to use custom KMS key for this, instead of default.
+The key should be available only for users you trust.

 ### API Gateway

 Allows to create API without code that can integrate with other AWS service or any other services.

 It's a managed API endpoint service.
 It can be used to create, publish, monitor, and secure APIs "as a service".
 API Gateway can use other AWS service for compute (FaaS/IaaS) as well as to store and recall data.

+- Amazon API Gateway provides throttling at multiple levels including global and by a service call.
+Throttling limits can be set for standard rates and bursts.

 ![api-gateway.png](./images/api-gateway.png)